aswingt65/Python-Programs/README.md

 <b>18.
 Find duplicates in an array</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Find_duplicates_in_an_array.py)
 <p>Given an array a of size N which contains elements from 0 to N-1, you need to find all the elements occurring more than once in the given array.
 Return the answer in ascending order.
 If no such element is found, return list containing [-1]. </p>

+<b>19.
+Maximum Sum Combination</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Maximum_Sum_Combination.py)
+<p>Given two integer array A and B of size N each.
+A sum combination is made by adding one element from array A and another element of array B. Return the maximum K valid sum combinations from all the possible sum combinations.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>